 The Bureau of Land Management manages the northern three fourths of the land while the Gunnison National Forest manages the southern one-fourth.
 Elevations range from about 8.600 to 12,600 feet.

-National Wilderness Area near Gunnison, CO
+National Wilderness Area in Gunnison County

 The most notable locations in the Powderhon Wilderness is the Calf Creek and Cannibal Plateaus.
 These plateaus are known for being the largest areas of continuous alpine tundra in the Lower 48.
 The location’s icy terrain also contributed to its rather morbid name origin.